How to improve higher ed marketing

-Are you utilising User Generated Content in your higher education marketing?
+Are you utilizing User Generated Content in your higher education marketing?

 Young people trust User Generated Content